VOLTTRON/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 controlled by home assistant

 Each entry in a registry file should also have a unique value for 'Volttron Point Name'.
-The Entity ID extracts data from Home Assistant, and Volttron Point Name retrieves the state or attributes defined.
+The Entity ID extracts data from Home Assistant, the Entity Point extracts that attribute or state, and Volttron Point Name determines the name of that point as it appears in VOLTTRON.

 Attributes can be located in the developer tools in the Home Assistant GUI.